nirivas/imageJ-ROIs/README.md

 # imageJ-ROIs
-Codes to convert ROIs to csvs, csvs to shapefiles using JAVA and Python
+Scripts to convert ROIs to csvs, csvs to shapefiles using JAVA and Python